na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-
 !!! note
 	->[#Logs](https://rentry.org/LurkzyDurkzyBurkzy#logs-updated-17-oct) has been reconstructured.
-I'll be posting long form logs using different cards covering a wide variety of scenarios, from Saviorfagging, Slowburning, Exhibitionism etc... to showcase how my presets perform, highlighting its strengths and flaws.
-If you would like to submit your card to be showcased here, send an email with the card and I'll display it here, with credits of course ;)<-
+I'll be posting long form chats with different cards covering a wide variety of scenarios, from Saviorfagging, Slowburning, Exhibitionism etc... to highlight my presets strengths and weaknesses.
+If you would like to submit your card to be displayed here, send an email with the card and I'll showcase it here along with credits. **NO SLOP** ;)<-
 ***
-[TOC2]
+!!! danger
+	->I attached the wrong v1.6 preset to Catbox, which had an incorrect structure.
+Please redownload <3 <- [TOC2]
 ***
 ```